vkaa/StoreApp/README.md

     * DONE - The product name,
     * WIP - The product's price,
     * NOT STARTED - Any attributes that are defined in the product info.
 (Format as you like, we don’t care, we’re backend developers.)
-3. SOME TESTS - Include appropriate unit tests.
+3. SOME TESTS ("sbt test"") - Include appropriate unit tests.